Did you know baby swimming happens to be more than just having quality time for you and your baby in water and enjoying splashing around in the pool?

 A scientific study in Norway has shown children who start swimming as babies, have better body balance and better gross motor control skills like grasping things compared to non-swimmers.
 When babies participate in well-structured baby swimming classes, the difference in balance and motor skills stays even when children are five years old.
 Water babies outperform their peers in many important milestones based on research from the Norwegian University of Science and Technology (NTNU).

-Prof Sigmundsson from NTNU and Brian Hopkins, a professor of psychology from Lancaster University, have shown that baby swimming is good for developing balance and movement in infants and young children.
-Prof Sigmundsson and his colleagues’ research results were published in the May 2010 issue of Child: Care Health and Development.
+Prof Sigmundsson from NTNU and Prof Hopkins, a psychologist from Lancaster University, have shown that baby swimming is good for having a better balance and movement in babies, toddlers, and young children.
+Prof Sigmundsson and his colleagues’ research was published in 2010 in a journal called ‘Child: Care Health and Development’.

 We are more than happy to spread the word.

 If you enjoyed reading this article and like to join our newsletter to get regular tips please sign up here.